delphix/lab-guides/OracleAdmin/INSTRUCTIONS.md

 ![images/download/attachments/90015031/worddav3c33aac4d97f34b4d862fb8068a134b2.png](images/download/attachments/90015031/worddav3c33aac4d97f34b4d862fb8068a134b2.png)
 _Figure 35 Create VDB Configuration Template_

-##  Exercise 13 - Provision a VDB with Hook and VDB Template0
+##  Exercise 13 - Provision a VDB with Hook and VDB Template

   1. Return to the Delphix home screen by clicking the Delphix logo on the top left of the screen